Asphalt and Altruism

 Georgia, USA

-I remember when I first got my bike, at about 8 or 9 years old.
+I remember when I first got my bike at 8 or 9 years old.
 My mother, father, and five older brothers saved up for it.
-I was so happy because I could follow my brother, Khanh, around the block.
+I was so happy because then I could follow my brother, Khanh, around the block.
 We rode around with the neighborhood kids.
-Since I was the youngest of the group I was always behind.
+Since I was the youngest of the group, I was always behind.

-At the curve at the bottom of the hill I knew I had to do something.
-I couldn’t slow down, lost control and toppled over.
-I skidded and tumbled on asphalt for a few yards.
-I finally rolled to a stop face down.
+At the curve at the bottom of the hill, I knew I had to do something.
+I couldn’t slow down; I lost control and toppled over.
+I skidded and tumbled on asphalt for a few yards and finally rolled to a stop face down.
 I was afraid to move.

 Everyone heard the bike crash and came running.
-My brother rolled me over and one of the kids said I was bleeding.
+My brother rolled me over.
+One of the kids said I was bleeding.
 I’d lost my shoes along the way.
-I was bleeding around the toes, ankles, shin, knees, elbows, shoulders and fingers.
+I was bleeding around the toes, ankles, shin, knees, elbows, shoulders, and fingers.
 I had cuts on my face and head, but the most severe was a deep cut on my chin.
 It was split open to the bone.

-My brother was torn between staying with me or going to get help.
-Finally one of the kids ran to my house.
-He returned with my brother Sonny.
+My brother was torn between staying with me and going to get help.
+Finally, one of the kids ran to my house and returned with my brother Sonny.
 Sonny panicked because of the blood, too.
 No one knew what to do.
 There were no adults around; no one was home.

-The man told Nick which hospital he would take me to, and then drove us there.
+The man told Nick which hospital he would take me to and drove us there.
 The doctor gave me five stitches on my chin, cleaned up my cuts and scrapes, and made me take some medicine.
-By the time I was patched up my whole family had arrived to take me home.
+By the time I was patched up, my whole family had arrived to take me home.

-The gentlemen had already left, and I never knew his name.
-I had wanted to thank him for stopping and going out of his way to make sure a stranger was safe.
-Now as an adult I try to help people when I can… because someone helped me when they didn’t have to.
+The gentleman had already left, and I never knew his name.
+I wanted to thank him for stopping and going out of his way to make sure a stranger was safe.
+Now, as an adult, I try to help people when I can… because someone helped me when they didn’t have to.

 Originally published as HeroicStories #394 on March 24, 2003